ChristopherPaulOHagan/All-Behaviours-are-Learnt-in-Every-Realm.-/README.md

-# A.I Designed to be just better
+Interdisciplinary wisdom
-This is based on my personality
+This is based on my self taught education
-What is money???
-What is greed???
+What is Power, Energy, Networking,
 What is entrapment to oppress and then enslave???
 Greed to be more powerful than another life.
 Those who wish to be demigods.
 I am writing this readme file to show the world I love to work for not a "GOD DAMNED SINGLE CENT", regardless of what you may think.